zaiisao/Documentation/en/Voice/start_call_ele.md

 <div class="alert note">If you use Windows for development, ensure that you run npm install -D —arch = ia32 electron to install a 32-bit Electron.</div>
 <div class="alert note">Open the specified ports in <a href="https://docs.agora.io/cn/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a> if your network has a firewall.</div>

-## Prepare the development environment
+## Set up the development environment

 In this section, we will create an Electron project, integrate the SDK into the project, and install the dependency to prepare the development environment.